CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-1.md

 ## Cloud Native Applications that run anywhere
 At Microsoft //Build 2021, Microsoft announced a series of updates relating to Cloud Native Applications anywhere.
 In summary, those updates refer to running Azure Services (such as App Services, Logic Apps, Azure Functions, Event Grid and API Management) in any Kubernetes cluster which is managed by Azure Arc.
 That means you could have Azure App Services running in Amazon Web Services (AWS), Google Cloud Platform (GCP), or in your on-premises Kubernetes deployment.
 This is a significant update, so I've decided that I'll be writing a series of blog posts on the topic - as one post would not do the topic justice!

 In this first post of the series, we'll first gain some understanding around Azure Arc, Azure Arc enabled Kubernetes, and some tips/tricks on getting started.
-It will be demo heavy, as we get Azure Arc for Kubernetes on a Kubernetes Cluster.
+It will be demo heavy, as we get our Kubernetes cluster setup as an Azure Arc enabled Kubernetes Cluster.
 There are options here.
 In this blog post, I showcase Kubernetes in Docker (kind), as well as Azure Kubernetes Service (AKS).
 However, I continue to use my Azure Kubernetes Service (AKS) deployment in the following blog posts of the series, as several of the application services require a public static IP address, which is something I do not have access to in my local home environment.

 ## What is Azure Arc?